- Abbott and Costello

 Raphael: We can hear you!

-- The community John builds on the farm in Our Daily Bread — no private property, everything going into a common pot, everyone working together and sharing the proceeds equally, one big boss to run everything—is communism.
-It's actually pretty amazing that director King Vidor got this film made and distributed in America in 1934.
+- The community John builds on the farm in Our Daily Bread — no private property, everything going into a common pot, everyone working together and sharing the proceeds equally, one big boss to run everything — is communism.
+It's actually pretty amazing that director King Vidor got this made and distributed in America in 1934.
 The film bears an obvious debt to Soviet propaganda films, specifically the 1930 silent classic Earth.

 - The lyrics to Afasi och Filthy's "Boomfalleralla" would probably be enough to bump The Fault in Our Stars up to an R rating by itself, if it was not in undubbed Swedish.
-The crap also got past all of the characters in the novel and film, none of whom speaks Swedish.
+The crap also got past all the characters, none of whom speak Swedish.
 It may be a reference to John Green's experience in Dutch department stores, which have a tendency to play hardcore English Gangsta Rap as background music.

-- Paddington manages to sneak in a few adult jokes.
-As Mr. Brown disguises himself as a cleaning lady to break into the Geographer's Guild's archive:Paddington: This is gonna work, Mr. Brown.
+- Paddington (2014) manages to sneak in a few adult jokes.
+As Mr Brown disguises himself as a cleaning lady to break into the Geographer's Guild's archive:Paddington: This is gonna work, Mr. Brown.
 You look very pretty.

-- In Modern Times, the Tramp gets high on cocaine while in prison.
+- Modern Times: The Tramp gets high on cocaine in prison.
 It's not referred to as cocaine, only as "nose powder", but there's no other way to interpret that scene!
-Quite daring for its time, since The Hays Code (in effect from 1930 to 1968) didn't allow drug references in movies.
+Quite daring for its time, since The Hays Code (in effect from 1930–68) didn't allow drug references in movies.

 - Detour: The Hays Code did not allow films in which murderers got away with their crimes.
 To work around this, director Ulmer included a brief scene at the end where the protagonist is picked up by a police car, implying his arrest.

-- Quite a bit of it in 1930 film The Divorcee.
-The most blatant instance is the scene where Jerry comments about her boyfriend having an erection.
+- The Divorcee: The most blatant instance is the scene where Jerry comments about her boyfriend having an erection.
 The camera shows a tight closeup of hands and arms that makes clear Jerry's lover is embracing her from behind.
 He says something to her in French, and she parries with "I don't understand French, but I know the symptoms of high blood pressure in any language."

-- In After the Thin Man (1936), Asta returns home to find Mrs Asta with a litter of puppies...including one black one.
+- After the Thin Man: Asta returns home to find Mrs. Asta with a litter of puppies...including one black one.
 Later, Asta chases away a black terrier lingering around the doghouse.
 This joke references not just adultery but miscegenation, two deeply tabooed topics under The Hays Code.

 - Remember the Titans:

-- As this is a Disney film, the "n" word is not used to refer to the black players and Coach Boone — the word "coon", which is also a derogatory, albeit far more obscure term for African-Americans, is used instead.
+- As a Disney film, the N-word is not used to refer to the black players and Coach Boone — the word "coon", a derogatory albeit far more obscure term, is used instead.

 - John Brown.
-It's an old Southern euphemism for the word "damn", "damned", or "God damn", and Coach Boone uses it often in the film, usually when exasperated or trying to prove a point.
+It's an old Southern euphemism for "damn", "damned" or "God damn", and Boone uses it often, usually when exasperated or trying to prove a point.
 His wife even utters "Well, I'll be a John Brown" in amazement in one scene.

-- In the 1932 film Skyscraper Souls, a drunk character tries to say "We're being awfully shitty" but she ends up slurring instead and it comes out as "silly"/"shilly".
+- In the pre-code Skyscraper Souls, a drunk woman tries to say "We're being awfully shitty" but she ends up slurring instead and it comes out as "silly"/"shilly".
 She even lampshades it when the person she's talking to thinks she said "silly".

-- The 1955 movie Doctor At Sea sneaked one in on its original release, with one character describing the ship's captain's fearsome and unpredictable temperament as being from a man whose father wasn't married (i.e. a bastard), whilst still maintaining it's U (suitable for all audiences including children) rating.
+- Doctor at Sea snuck one in on its original 1955 release, with one character describing the ship's captain's fearsome and unpredictable temperament as being from a man whose father wasn't married (i.e. a bastard), whilst still maintaining its U (suitable for all audiences including children) rating.
 Subsequent re-releases under different rating schemes have seen it bumped up to PG, although this was for the depiction of an attempted suicide by hanging.

-- Unusually for a Star Wars film, The Last Jedi features several examples of this.
-They’re all pretty tame for a PG-13 film, but are surprising considering the franchise's Multiple Demographic Appeal:
+- Unusually for a Star Wars film, The Last Jedi features several examples, all pretty tame for PG-13 but still surprising, considering the franchise's Multiple Demographic Appeal:

-- When Threepio remarks that the Master Codebreaker sounds like a guy who can do anything, Maz chuckles "Oh, yes...
-He can." in a very lascivious manner.
-The awkward looks on everyone else's faces really sell the moment.
-Note that when she says this line Maz is stroking a blaster.
+- When 3PO remarks that the Master Codebreaker sounds like a guy who can do anything, Maz chuckles, "Oh, yes...
+He can," in a very lascivious manner.
+The awkward looks on the other characters' faces really sell the moment.
+Note that when she says this, Maz is stroking a blaster.

-- When reprimanding Poe, Leia angrily tells him to “get your head out of your cockpit” in a very Carrie Fisher-esque matter.
+- When reprimanding Poe, Leia angrily tells him to “get your head out of your cockpit” in a very Carrie Fisher–esque manner.

-- This movie also contains the harshest language seen yet in the franchise, including words such as “bastard” and “big-ass””.
+- TLJ also contains the harshest language heard yet in the franchise, including words such as "bastard" and "big-ass".